About the event

 Ian Goldin is Professor of Globalisation and Development at the University of Oxford and the Director of the Oxford Martin Research Programmes on Technological and Economic Change, Future of Work and Future of Development.
 He is a Professorial Fellow at the University’s Balliol College.
 From 2006 to 2016 he was the founding Director of the Oxford Martin School.

-Simon Hansen is the director of the Copenhagen Center for Public Policy at the University of Copenhagen.
+Simon Hansen is the former director of the Copenhagen Center for Public Policy at the University of Copenhagen.
 Previous to this, he worked as the Managing Director of Climate Solutions and Networks at C40 Cities, where he was responsible for the management of C40’s sectoral climate action programmes.
 Before joining C40, Simon served as Deputy Director in the City of Copenhagen’s Technical and Environmental Administration, as well as head of its City Development Department, where he oversaw strategic planning, including the delivery of Copenhagen’s ambitious climate plan for the city to be carbon neutral in 2025.
 Prior to his involvement in city administration, Simon was the Head of Section in the Danish Finance Ministry and Policy Advisor at the UK Cabinet Office.
 Simon has been a frequent lecturer at the University of Copenhagen with courses on City Governance and Urban Strategy.
 He holds an MA in political Science from the University of Copenhagen and the New School University in New York City, and a BA in Political Science from the University of Copenhagen.

 Programme Director, Green Finance Institute

 Ryan is the Programme Director for Green Taxonomy work at the Green Finance Institute, with a focus on advising the UK Government on implementing a UK Taxonomy - a common framework setting the bar for investments that can be defined as environmentally sustainable - through the Green Technical Advisory Group (GTAG).